Dikontay/weatherApp/readme.md

 # WeatherApp

 WeatherApp is a simple, user-friendly web application that provides real-time weather forecasts.
-It allows users to view the current weather conditions and a 10-day forecast for a specified city.
+It allows users to view the current weather conditions and a weather history.

 ## Features

 - Real-time weather updates.
-- 10-day weather forecast.
+- User management (login, signup)
 - Easy-to-use interface.
 - Responsive design for various devices.